sdeadlocker/Development-guidelines-for-a-CICD-ML-Project/README.md

 - **Improved Collaboration**: Enhances visibility and collaboration.

 ## 2. Repository Structure

-The following structure is flexible and can be modified based on project requirements:

-## Repository Structure

-We will follow the below structure for our repository.
-This structure is flexible and can be modified depending on the specific requirements of the project:
+We will follow the below flexible structure for our repository that can be modified depending on the specific requirements of the project:
 For CI/CD, we are currently using Jenkins.
-If you choose to use GitHub Actions instead, you can create a workflow folder in the root of the repository to define your CI/CD workflow and inside it create yaml file.
+- Note: If you choose to use GitHub Actions instead, you can create a workflow folder in the root of the repository and inside it create yaml file to define your CI/CD workflow.

 ```plaintext
 repo-root/